baseblack/puppet-zenoss-event/README.md

 cleaning up the mess they left behind.

 The code itself works and is tested in production.
-No effort has been spent to make this easy to install on anything by Ubuntu - and even then it is left to the reader to figure out how to automate the install.
+No effort has been spent to make this easy to deploy on anything but Ubuntu - and even then it is left to the reader to figure out how to automate the install.
 Might I recommend [fpm](https://github.com/jordansissel/fpm/)?